fwz7mmm/Group-Project/README.md

 ## How to start application

 1. Go to the project directory in the Command Window.
+2. install all the packages using "pip install -r ./requirements.txt".
-2. Type "python app.py" to start the server.
+3. Type "python app.py" to start the server.
-3. Copy the url that display on the command prompt into the web browser to access the application.
+4. Copy the url that display on the command prompt into the web browser to access the application.

 ## Design & Development of application